kamalbuilds/Fuelswaypay/README.md

 ## 7. Conclusion

 During the SWAY Summer Hackathon, we had an incredible experience exploring the possibilities with SWAYPAY.
 FUEL, as a blockchain platform, exhibits tremendous potential to become a major player in the industry.
-We are thrilled to have contributed, even in a small way, to the success of the FUEL ecosystem through SWAYPAY.
+We take pride in contributing, even in a small way, to the success of the FUEL ecosystem through SWAYPAY.

 We extend a heartfelt thanks to the FUEL open-source community and the dedicated support from the FUEL community.
 Without their invaluable assistance, we wouldn't have been able to complete this product within the given time limitations.